FedCF: Fair Federated Conformal Prediction: FedCF Theory and Methodology

-With this reformulation, we can estimate different terms individually—either locally on each client or globally on the server.
-The following theorem presents two types of fairness-specific conditional coverage estimates: (1) \textbf{interval bounds} and (2) \textbf{point estimates}.
-The estimates for the individual terms are provided in Lemmas \ref{lem:client_fair_cov}, \ref{lem:F_M_bound}, and \ref{lem:prior_term} in Appendix \ref{app:fed_cf:proofs}.
-For clarity, Table \ref{tab:fed_cf:notation_table_short} summarizes the primary notation used in our main theorem.
-A full notations table can be found in Appendix \ref{app:fed_cf:notation}.
+\end{small} With this reformulation, we can estimate individual terms--either locally on each client or globally on the server.
+The following theorem presents bounds for the fairness-specific coverage level.
+Bounds for the individual terms are given in Lemmas \ref{lem:client_fair_cov}, \ref{lem:F_M_bound}, and \ref{lem:prior_term}.
+The corresponding proofs for the lemmas and theorems are provided in Appendix \ref{app:fed_cf:proofs}. \begin{restatable}[Interval Bounds]{theorem}{thmMainCovThm} The fairness-specific coverage level, $\Pi_\text{cov}$, given by Equation \ref{eq:dissected_fair_cov}, can be bounded as {$ L_\text{cov}(\lambda, F_M, g, \tilde{y}) \leq \Pi_\text{cov} \leq U_\text{cov}(\lambda, F_M, g, \tilde{y}), $} where